 Most breeds can enjoy 30-minute walks daily if they’re in relatively good shape, and many will need that walk a couple of times a day.

-Dogs in excellent physical health and shape can enjoy walks for up to two hours.
+Dogs in excellent physical health and shape can enjoy walks of up to two hours.
 Some even go hiking with their owners for several hours at a time.

-Overweight dogs may have difficulties walking for more than ten minutes without stopping for a rest or breathing heavily.
+Overweight dogs may have difficulties walking for more than 10 minutes without stopping for a rest or breathing heavily.

 You can’t take a dog that rarely ever walks on a two-hour walk and expect him to feel good.
 If your dog is out of shape, start with 20-minute walks.